cmotc/lair-manifest/README.md

         make init

-which will set up a remote for your fork under the name "github" and under the name "upstream" for by branch. then you can run
+which will set up a remote for your fork under the name "github" and under the name "upstream" for by branch.
+Then you can run

+        make update

+to pull in updates from my source.
+It will use repo if repo is initialized or fall back to using git if repo fails in any way.

+        make push

+will push all changes, along with a messge(export DEV_MESSAGE="commit message" before calling make push) to push local changes to your own branch.

 Building all the Packages
 -------------------------